shaunfink/vagrant-ldap-rabbitmq/README.md

 # Description
-A vagrant build for RabbitMQ and LDAP, so that I can do some mTLS testing.
+A vagrant build for RabbitMQ and LDAP, so that I can do some mTLS testing and dev work.

 # To Do:
 - I need to figure out hot to get the puppet librarian plugin working beforee this becomes applicable.
 For the time being, i'm just using provisioning scripts
-- Get LDAP installed and configured
 - Configure LDAP with RabbitMQ

 # Setup (eventually, once I can get the Puppet Librarian working)